Evaluator Rules

 **Define Application Rules**

-Specify which spans should be evaluated by setting filter conditions.
+Specify which spans to evaluate by setting filter conditions.

 1. In the **Apply Rules** step, you'll see the current rule conditions